sgct/sgct/README.md

 find_package(sgct CONFIG REQUIRED)
 target_link_libraries(myapp PRIVATE sgct::sgct)
 ```

 The port declares the same runtime dependencies as the root `vcpkg.json`; the two are kept in sync by `support/vcpkg/check-manifest-sync.cmake`, which runs as part of the test suite.

-The port declares the same runtime dependencies as the root `vcpkg.json`; the two are kept in sync by `support/vcpkg/check-manifest-sync.cmake`, which runs as part of the test suite.